 SketchUp uses templates to help people jump in and get started with a floor plan, but after that, the focus is on allowing the user to be creative with the drawing tool.
 This software is meant to be used for drafting ideas and tweaking them, from the earliest stages of design all the way to the end of construction.
 This is ideal either for testing some preliminary design ideas, or documentation, or for RFIs, or whatever other use you can think of.

 Like other options on this list, SketchUp seeks to be intuitive and easy-to-learn, which means you won’t get a highly detailed CAD (computer-aided design) model, but if you’re just using it as an estate agent, you may not need that level of detail anyway.
+Interested in products with similar features?
+These Sketchup alternatives might provide what you are looking for.

 The software goes beyond drawings, however.
 They offer a tool called LayOut so you can design and craft a presentation that will impress your clients.
 You can also create a customized walkthrough so your client can really visualize what it would be like to be actually in the space.